AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 The following filtering options are available in the right panel on the Maps and presets page:

-- **Modified since generation**: You can select Yes, No or Not yet generated.
+- **Modified since generation**: You can select Yes, No, or Not yet generated.
 If you select Yes, only the maps that have been modified since generation are shown in the Maps and Presets tab.
-- **Modified since publishing**: You can select Yes, No or Not yet generated.
+- **Modified since publishing**: You can select Yes, No, or Not yet generated.
 If you select Yes, only the maps that have been modified since publishing are shown in the Maps and Presets tab.
 - **Presets**: Select a preset for which you want to filter out the map files.
 For example, if you choose *AEM Site* preset, then only those maps are shown that have the *AEM Site* output preset configured on them.
 - **Language**: You can select any of the available language codes and display only the selected language in the Maps and Presets tab.